-WELCOME TO THE MASTER OF TAXATION ONLINE
+WELCOME TO THE ONLINE MASTER OF TAXATION FROM VILLANOVA UNIVERSITY

 Villanova University can help you sharpen and broaden your understanding of tax policies and procedures with the Master of Taxation online.
 Designed for accountants and other tax professionals seeking an in-depth knowledge of tax policies and practice, our program can help you gain an unparalleled understanding of the intricate dynamics of tax law and the vital skills needed to thrive in practice.